Fêtes au dieu Pan

 Brussels, Palais des beaux-arts, Watteau, Leçon de musique (2013), under cat.
 30.

-While we might expect to find studies for the many figures in the painting, only three are known and these are for two of the commedia dell’arte characters in the central portion of in the composition.
+While we might expect to find studies for the many figures in the painting, only three are known and these are for two of the commedia dell’arte characters in the central portion of the composition.

 A small drawing presently on the Paris art market, quite possibly cut from a larger sheet, served as the basis for the comic character at the center of the painting.
 There are slight adjustments—the fingers on his left hand, his ruff, the inclination of his body, the profile of the hat—but, otherwise, the correspondence is compelling.